loxilb-io/loxilbdocs/docs/https.md

 kubectl -n kube-system create configmap loxilb-cacert --from-file=`pwd`/loxilbCA.pem
 ```

-To make kube-loxilb, use this root CA, we need to append the following to kube-loxilb.yaml as follows :
+To make kube-loxilb, use this root CA, we need to append the following to kube-loxilb.yaml before applying it :

 ```
 apiVersion: apps/v1